How Rent is Set

 Changes in Income

-Tenants are required to report any change in my household’s income or family composition within 10 days of the change.
+Tenants are required of 10% or more in my household’s income or any changes in family composition within 10 days of the change.
 Changes and required verifications must be received prior to the 20th of each month for a decrease on the first of the following month.

 If anyone moves out of your household, you must report this change, in writing, within 10 days of the change.
 The family must obtain approval of any additional family member before the new member occupies the unit except for additions by birth, adoption, or court awarded custody, in which case the family must inform the Housing Authority in writing within 10 consecutive days.
 Such additions will not result in a change of bedroom size if the family size still conforms to the maximum occupancy guidelines for that unit.
 The subsidy size will be reevaluated at your next annual recertification.
 The Housing Authority will conduct determinations of eligibility for all additions to the household prior to giving approval.